 This set the stage for reactionary cultural forces.
 In the Core, capital concentrated in ever-fewer hands, while the Mid-Rim and other intermediary classes suffered unprecedented economic insecurity.
-These middle-class groups blamed Outer Rim populations, especially those who benefited from capitalist development–especially when they moved closer to the Core.
+These middle-class groups blamed Outer Rim populations, especially those who benefited from capitalist development–and especially when they moved closer to the Core.
 The true reasons for the growing crisis remained hidden to the average Republic citizen, who relied on naive, culture-centered explanations.
 Calls for “traditional values” increased, and were tinged with a certain degree of speciesism.
 The Confederacy of Independent Systems (CIS) formed.

 This mixture of social and political conservatism even spread to non-CIS worlds.
 For example, Mandalore had evolved into a secular planetary state, but after CIS influence, followers of (often reconstructed, rather than lineal) Mandalorian cultural traditions overthrew the government, establishing the unstable Death Watch regime with the help of Sith ideologue “Maul” Talzinson.

 Despite separatist rhetoric, the CIS remained functionally incorporated into the Republic until the Clone Wars.
 The right to bear arms and organize local militias had always been part of the CIS’ platform, so its armaments were not considered unusual.
 The Republic did not characterize CIS attacks and provocations as mass rebellion until the Battle of Geonosis and even then, the conflict was never legally defined as a war.
 Hostilities eventually ceased not through military/police action, but with a settlement negotiated by industry and finance representatives serving both sides, and Palpatine’s future chief of staff, Anakin Skywalker.
 (While it is not disputed that Skywalker executed some executives for treason, this did not in of itself end the Clone Wars, as each representative was replaceable and of course, could not end the CIS’ mass movement by themselves.)
 In the end, elements of the CIS program were incorporated into Palpatine’s Empire.